 AME Australia is a not for profit association.
 We provide high quality low cost events.
 We charge a small fee to cover the cost of facilitators and administration.

 This workshop is conducted using lecture and slide presentation and incorporates practical activities at the Host Site.
 There are workbooks for all participants with ample time for discussion, interaction, and Q & A.

-The workshop is 1 full day for a total of 7 hours.
+The workshop is half day for a total of 4.5 hours.

 You can become an AME member for $265 per year.

 This event may be cancelled by AME for any reason.
 AME is not responsible for incidental costs incurred by registrants.

 AME may take photographs during events and may use those photographs for AME’s purposes.

 The Host Site reserves the right to decline attendees.

 Please direct enquiries to Laura Robertson on 1300 263 287 or firstname.lastname@example.org.